-They volunteered in response to a poster to be part of an experiment that was to be conducted by Dr. Ancel Keys and his team of scientists (2).
+They volunteered to be part of an experiment that was to be conducted by Dr. Ancel Keys and his team of scientists (2).

 At the time, the effects of hunger and starvation were rampant in heavily rationed countries and whilst there was anecdotal evidence of its effects there was little to no actual scientific literature.

 Keys and his team set out to change this.

 Over 200 individuals applied to take part in his study but in the end only 36 were chosen.
 They were selected on the basis of their good physical and mental health as well as their ability to bond with others in difficult circumstances.

 The aim of the experiment was to monitor the physical and psychological effects of semi-starvation on the men whilst also examining the most effective way to help individuals recover and rehabilitate after starvation.

 Note: If starvation mode as most people see is the correct definition then we would expect to see most if not all participants lose some weight before plateauing or even gaining weight during the study.